WohlSoft/AudioCodecs/README.md

 You will need:
 * CMake >= 3.2
 * GCC and G++ >= 4.8
-* libSDL2 library package installed, OR you can use -DUSE_LOCAL_SDL2=ON to use the vendored copy of SDL2 instead, or use the -DDOWNLOAD_SDL2_DEPENDENCY=ON CMake flag to automatically download from [official GitHub repository](https://github.com/libsdl-org/SDL) and build this.
+* libSDL2 library package installed, OR you can use -DUSE_LOCAL_SDL2=ON to use the vendored copy of SDL2 instead, or use the -DDOWNLOAD_SDL2_DEPENDENCY=ON CMake flag to automatically download from [official GitHub repository](https://github.com/libsdl-org/SDL) using `SDL2` branch and build this.

 **System install** _(will be installed with /usr/local/ prefix)_
 ```bash